-Consistent with the purpose of the State enabling legislation (RSA 36-21), these regulations are intended to insure the orderly development of the City of Portsmouth by providing that subdivisions are served with adequate utilities and safe, convenient access and with a desirable and attractive living environment.
+Consistent with the purpose of the NH state statutes, these regulations are intended to ensure the orderly development of the City by providing that subdivisions are served with adequate utilities and safe, convenient access and with a desirable and attractive living environment.

 Properties located in the Pease International Tradeport, a portion of which is located in the City of Portsmouth, are subject to the requirements of the Pease Development Authority Land Use Controls.
 These are separate and distinct from the land use regulations and ordinance of the City of Portsmouth.